The Rotary Club of Waikanae is for active business and community

 to Waikanae President

-The following member businesses support Waikanae Rotary and its promotional activities
+The following member and service businesses support Waikanae Rotary and its promotional activities